alextidd/chemo_trees/nf-chemo-trees/README.md

 2. Filter the variants.

   a.
 Filter the `CaVEMAN` SNV output.
-We run Mathis Sanders' [`SangerLCMFiltering`](https://github.com/MathijsSanders/SangerLCMFiltering) a.k.a. [`hairpin`](https://confluence.sanger.ac.uk/display/CAS/hairpin).
+Run Mathis Sanders' [`SangerLCMFiltering`](https://github.com/MathijsSanders/SangerLCMFiltering) a.k.a. [`hairpin`](https://confluence.sanger.ac.uk/display/CAS/hairpin).
 This filters out SNVs based on ASMD and CLPM values to remove cruciform DNA